-Next, the posterior probability that each whale was female was estimated based on how close each point fell to the ‘female curve’ using the following equation for the likelihood of being female (Lfi):
+The posterior probability that each individual was female was estimated based on Bayes’ theorem under the prior assumption that individuals would be equally likely of either sex.
+Estimates of individuals’ likelihood of being female (Lfi) were computed based on how close each point fell to the ‘female curve’ following equation (8).